Erwinvandervalk/erwinvandervalk.github.io/_posts/2021-12-06-stop-mocking.md

 The actual logic (calling the command) is hidden between the setup and assertion.

 And, if you have to make changes (for example, change the repository signature), you have to get ready for a LOT of changes.
+Yes, you could probably write this better, but this example closely follows what I see in the wild.

-Contrast that with the following.
+Contrast that with the following:
 ``` csharp

         [Fact]